-CTA to begin weekend-long Red Line closures this weekend
+CTA to begin Red Line closures this weekend

 CHICAGO—The CTA will begin the first of a series of weekend-long station closures on the Red Line.